mgreter/libsass/docs/api-import.md

 ## LibSass import C-API

-Imports on the C-API side can either be compilation entry points or imports returned from custom importers.
-Overall they behave very similarly, but entry points are a bit more strict, as we know better what to expect.
-Imports from custom importers can be more versatile.
-An import can either have a path, some loaded content or both.
-Custom importer can return imports in either of that state, while with entry points we know what to expect.
+Imports on the C-API side can either be used as compilation entry points or imports returned from custom importers/headers.
+They represent a loadable resource with text to be parsed.
+These object are reference-counted.

+### Imports and source-maps

+Imports are not yet parsed correctly if they contain source-maps.
+Ideally we would want to automatically load associated source-maps for inputs.
+Currently LibSass does not make use of any upstream source-maps.
+The API has been designed with that case in mind, but implementation is not done yet.
+Everything still works, but additional source-maps may end up as superfluous comments.

 ### Sass Import API